Posted by Ellie Hearn in Muscle Building

 First, let’s talk about what exactly it is.

-Powerlifting is a competitive strength sport which combines the three ‘powerlifts’; the squat, bench press and mighty deadlift.
+Powerlifting is a competitive strength sport that combines the three ‘powerlifts’; the squat, bench press and mighty deadlift.
 In competition, you have three attempts at each lift to achieve the highest weight possible.

-The roots of this three lift sport dates back as far as Greek and Roman times, but women weren’t really involved until the 1980’s when the first ever women’s world championship was held.
+The roots of these three lift sport date back as far as Greek and Roman times, but women weren’t really involved until the 1980’s when the first-ever women’s world championship was held.

 In powerlifting, there’s plenty of hype, funky socks, chalk and sour worms and it looks like a whole lot of fun.